Cardiovascular disease in women: How to stay heart healthy

 Learn more about cardiovascular disease and how to stay heart healthy.
 Presented by Thomson Cardiology Centre, Thomson Medical Centre.

 Heart disease, combined with stroke, is the leading cause of death In Asia.
-It accounts for 25-30% of all death in Asia.
+It accounts for 25-30% of all deaths in Asia.
 It is also a leading cause of premature deaths in adults at 20-25%.
 Premature mortality is defined as death at an age that is below the standard life expectancy age of that community.
 In Singapore, it accounted for 29.6% of all deaths in 2015.
+However, we almost always associate heart disease with males.
+Did you know that females are equally at risk?
+Are you aware of heart disease in females symptoms?

-Heart health is an important part of your overall well-being—arm yourself with information about the causes and risk factors of heart disease so you can stay heart healthy, and be aware of warning signs.
+Heart health is an important part of your overall well-being, mums.
+So arm yourself with information about the causes and risk factors of heart disease in females symptoms, so you can stay heart healthy, and be aware of warning signs.

 What are the causes of heart disease and stroke?

 The most common cause of CAD and heart attacks is atherosclerosis.
-It is the “typical” or “classical” form of CAD— you are probably already aware of this kind of heart disease—with “classical” symptoms of chest angina (pain or discomfort) on exertion, or if more severe, even at rest.
+It is the “typical” or “classical” form of CAD— you are probably already aware of this kind of heart disease—with “classical” heart disease in females symptoms of chest angina (pain or discomfort) on exertion, or if more severe, even at rest.
 It is more common in men, post-menopausal women and diabetics of either gender.

 “Typical” CAD is a disease in which plaque builds up on the inner walls of the coronary arteries.
 These arteries carry oxygen-rich blood to the heart muscle.
 Plaque is made up of cholesterol, calcium, and other inflammatory substances found in the blood.